|Title:||Associate Director of Athletics|

 Tim Williamson is entering his eighth season in the Harvard

-Office of Athletic Communications and his second in his current as head of the athletic communications department.
+Office of Athletic Communications and his third in his current role as head of the athletic communications department.

 In addition to his role in athletic communications, Williamson chairs the athletic department's Athletic Communications, Multimedia and Television committees.
 He also sits on the Ivy League Digital Strategy Committee which was charged with launching the new Ivy League Digital Network in the fall of 2013.

 Williamson works directly with the nationally prominent football team, as well as the women's lacrosse program and the wrestling and fencing teams.
 He has previously worked with the men's basketball, women's soccer, men's soccer, men's lacrosse, men's swimming & diving, men's squash, women's squash, men's tennis, women's tennis, men's water polo and women's water polo programs.